lauthtom/dotfiles/README.md

   * dconf write /org/gnome/desktop/interface/cursor-size 16
   * gsettings set org.gnome.desktop.interface cursor-size 16

-## change the font in xterm
+## change to the coolest font on the planet
   * go to [this link](https://fonts.google.com/noto/specimen/Noto+Sans+Mono?noto.region=Americas&noto.query=United+States)
   * Download the Regular 400 style
   * Install it with the font-manager

-# How to Fix no Sound on Ubuntu
+# How to Fix no Sound
   * speaker-test -t wav -c 6 ( test the speaker if they work )
   * pavucontrol ( opens a gui to control input and output devices )